natrontech/kubelab/README.md

 Welcome to KubeLab!
 Our advanced web-based platform offers a rich set of interactive labs, specifically crafted for Kubernetes workshops.
 We aim to revolutionize your learning experience by making it more interactive, engaging, and practical.
 Our labs will help you grasp and apply complex Kubernetes concepts in a real-world context.

-KubeLab is a proud offering by [Natron Tech](https://natron.io), and if you're interested in a tailor-made Kubernetes workshop for your company, do not hesitate to reach out to us!
+KubeLab is a proud offering by [Natron Tech](https://natron.io), and if you're interested in a tailor-made Kubernetes services or workshops for your company, do not hesitate to reach out to us!

 KubeLab is built using: